eslint-community/eslint-plugin-security/docs/regular-expression-dos-and-node.md

 [ 8, 487126563 ] <- Added 12 characters and you see it bumps up significantly
 ```

 One way you can check regular expressions for badness in an automated way is by using a module from [substack](https://twitter.com/substack) called [safe-regex](https://www.npmjs.org/package/safe-regex).
-It's prone to false positives, however, it can be useful to point to potentially vulnerable regular expressions you would have otherwise missed in your code.
+It's prone to false positives; however, it can be useful to point to potentially vulnerable regular expressions you would have otherwise missed in your code.

-Here is a rule for eslint that you can use to test your JavaScript regular expressions:
+Here is a rule for ESLint that you can use to test your JavaScript regular expressions:

 ```js
 var safe = require('safe-regex');